External REST APIs

 : HTTP headersquery

-: query parametersbody
+: query parameters

 Example:

-eventHandler<Account>("API_TRADE_INSERT") {
+eventHandler<Account>("API_ACCOUNT_INSERT") {

 onCommit {

-url = "http://my-external-api/account"
+url = "https://my-external-api/accounts"

 header("Authorization", "Basic ABCDEFG")